FrankD/EcoNets/README.md

 # EcoNets

-This repository contains Matlab software for simulating ecological networks and foodweb dynamics.
-This software was used to simulate the data for the paper by [Faisal, Dondelinger et al. (2010)]((http://eprints.gla.ac.uk/69298/1/69298.pdf).
+This repository contains Matlab software for simulating ecological networks and foodweb dynamics, and for inferring Bayesian networks from such data.
+This software was used to simulate the data and perform some of the analysis for the paper by [Faisal, Dondelinger et al. (2010)]((http://eprints.gla.ac.uk/69298/1/69298.pdf).
 Original code by Jonathan Yearsley, with modifications by Frank Dondelinger.

 # References